 Independent research Independent research published in 2013 after three years studying families showed that children whose parents have had the support of a Home-Start volunteer have a better start in life than those who don’t.
-The three year research project, by Jo Hermanns and others at the Universities of Amsterdam and Uttrecht*, also reveals that children are still benefiting up to three years after their Home-Start volunteer has stopped visiting.
+The three-year research project, by Jo Hermanns and others at the Universities of Amsterdam and Uttrecht,* also reveals that children are still benefiting up to three years after their Home-Start volunteer has stopped visiting.
 “This research gives robust academic credence to what we and many thousands of parents have intuitively known for the last 40 years – that the support of a volunteer parent while you are struggling to bring up a young family is good for you and good for your children.
 It gives them a better start in life.”
 Dr Elizabeth Young, director of research, evaluation and policy at Home-Start UK Researchers compared three groups of parents.
 In the first, each family had Home-Start support.
-In the two control groups there was no volunteer support.
+In the two control groups, there was no volunteer support.
 One of these control groups was a randomly selected community sample of parents and the other a group of parents with “elevated parenting stress and need for support”.The study showed parents in the Home-Start group had more positive changes in parental wellbeing, competence and behaviour: they parented more consistently and there was less rejection of their children.
-At the three year follow up, the Home-Start group showed more improvements than the control groups: more responsive parenting, and children showing less temper and anger issues and less anxiety (“child externalizing and internalising behaviour problems”). * Full title of the research: ’Long term changes in parenting and child behavior after the Home-Start family support program’ Jo M. A. Hermanns, Jessica J Ascher, Bonne J. H. Zijlstra, Peter J. Hoffenaar, Majaa Dekovic.
-University of Amsterdam, The Netherlands, Utrecht University, The Netherlands.
+At the three-year follow-up, the Home-Start group showed more improvements than the control groups: more responsive parenting, and children showing less temper and anger issues and less anxiety (“child externalizing and internalising behaviour problems”). * Full title of the research: ’Long term changes in parenting and child behaviour after the Home-Start family support program’ Jo M. A. Hermanns, Jessica J Ascher, Bonne J. H. Zijlstra, Peter J. Hoffenaar, Majaa Dekovic.
+The University of Amsterdam, The Netherlands, Utrecht University, The Netherlands.
 Report extract and method of buying full research.
 More about our impact and about research into our work.